agsup/quartz/content/notes/Spring 2023/Wisdom and Prophets/How to Raise a Fool.md

+---
-# How to Raise a Fool
+title: How to Raise a Fool
-#Wisdom/Prophets
+enableToc: false
+enableLinkPreview: true
+---

 ## Who is the Fool?